DisciplinaOU/disciplina-nixops/README.md

 ## Darwin builder

 [nix-darwin][] profile for macOS builder.
-Runs Buildkite to make CI provide macOS apps on each pull request for QA team.
+Runs Buildkite to build macOS apps on CI for QA team.

 ### Provisioning